 Children should also take some responsibility when they are struggling in school.
 Children need to reach out to their parents, teachers, or friends when struggling with something in school.

 For example, if a child finds it hard to solve math equations and learn science concepts, they should talk about their issues with their parents.
-They should not hesitate and freely discuss their problems.
+They should not hesitate to discuss their problems freely.

 This way, children can find the right solution to their problems and quickly overcome their stress.
 So, if you are struggling in your school, talk about it.